 San Antonio is the perfect vacation destination due to its big-city amenities and small-town charm.
-The seventh largest city in the United States, San Antonio was initially founded in 1718 as a Spanish mission and colonial outpost.
-This infuses the town with a rich culture that is apparent in the food and the architecture.
+The seventh-largest city in the United States, San Antonio was initially founded in 1718 as a Spanish mission and colonial outpost.
+This infuses the town with a rich culture that's apparent in the food and the architecture.
 The Alamo and Spanish missions will appeal to any history buff, but the city also offers modern comforts such as five-star restaurants and luxurious resorts.

-The Battle of the Alamo was a pivotal battle in the Texas Revolution in 1836.
+The Battle of the Alamo was pivotal in the Texas Revolution in 1836.
 The Alamo remains impressively preserved and one of the top tourist attractions in Texas.
-Entrance to the Alamo Church and grounds is free, and you can pay for a guided tour or audio tour.
-The Alamo opens at 9:00 am, and drinks and snacks are available on-site.
+Entrance to the Alamo Church and grounds is free, and you can pay for a guided or audio tour.

-Downtown San Antonio sets itself apart from most cities with its winding river cutting through the center of the city.
+Downtown San Antonio sets itself apart from most cities with its winding river cutting through the city's center.
 The River Walk offers dining, shopping, and seasonal activities.
 Visit during December to see Christmas lights dotting the river and Christmas carolers singing on barges.
 The river is dyed green for St. Patrick's Day.
 But regardless of the time of year, there is never a bad time to have a traditional Tex-Mex meal by the river.

 Did you know that San Antonio is one of the most haunted cities in America?
 Well, now, you do!
 Visitors who are looking for something a bit on the spooky side can have their pick of ghost tours operating throughout the city, all promising a healthy taste of tragic tales, twisted history, and gruesome facts.
 These walking tours are a unique blend of information, sightseeing, and entertainment, allowing participants to see the streets of downtown San Antonio in a whole different light.